open-contracting/standard/docs/guidance/publish/change_history.md

 The enquiry period has ended, and a few questions from potential suppliers have been received.
 The procuring entity issues a document with the responses to the enquiries received from bidders.

-In OCDS, a new release is published using the 'tenderUpdate' tag.
+The publisher creates a new OCDS release with the 'tenderUpdate' tag.

-No changes are made to the existing planning and tender releases, however in the new release a link to the enquiry responses is added to `tender.documents` and the `hasEnquiries` field is set to true.

-The publisher has decided to repeat fields and values which are unchanged from the previous releases in the new one.
+The previous releases of planning and tender are not changed.
+In the new release, the publisher adds a link to the new document in the `tender.documents` section.
+The `tender.hasEnquiries` field is also set to true.
+The publisher has decided to keep unchanged fields from the previous releases in the new one.

-The record for the contracting process now has three immutable releases, and updated compiled and versioned releases.
-Note that the compiled release includes the enquiries document in the tender section, and the field `tender.hasEnquiries` has more than one entry in the versioned release.
+The record now has three immutable releases, and updated compiled and versioned releases.
+Note that the compiled release includes the enquiries document in the tender section.
+Also, the field `tender.hasEnquiries` has more than one entry in the versioned release.

 ```eval_rst